smartadserver/Equativ-AppLovin-MAX-Mediation-Adapter-iOS/README.md

 Introduction
 ------------
-The _Smart Display SDK_ can be used through _AppLovin MAX_ using the adapter provided in this repository for banner, interstitial and rewarded video.
+The _Smart Display SDK_ can be used through _AppLovin MAX_ using the adapter provided in this repository for banner, interstitial, rewarded video and native-ad.
 This adapter is compatible with:
-* _Smart Display SDK_ v7.20+
+* _Smart Display SDK_ v7.21+
-* _AppLovin MAX SDK_ v11.8.2
+* _AppLovin MAX SDK_ v11.9.0

 Setup
 -----